 Jonathan is an associate lawyer with Menzies Lawyers and practices in the areas of Civil Litigation, and Family Law.
 He obtained his Juris Doctor from the University of Windsor in 2011, and was called to the Bar of Ontario in 2013.
 He obtained his B.Sc. at Concordia University in 2006, and his M.Sc. from McGill University in 2008.
 During his Masters, he researched the biological properties of a parasite that affects 120 million people around the world.
 He has since traded in his lab coat for his Barrister gown, and is now contributing to the well being of others through his legal practice.
 Jonathan currently sits on the Board of Directors for Pathways to Independence and previously on the Board of Directors Habitat for Humanity Greater Ottawa.
 Jonathan is also a part time professor in the Law Clerk and Paralegal Programs at Algonquin College.

-Jonathan’s civil litigation practice covers areas of employment law, in particular wrongful dismissal and human rights issues within the employment law context, representing employees and small businesses.
+Jonathan’s civil litigation practice covers areas of employment law, in particular wrongful dismissal litigation, and often consults with clients when they are presented with a contract or a severance package.
 Jonathan represents his clients in personal injury law cases, including Motor Vehicle Accidents (MVA) and Slip & Falls.
 Jonathan represents small business owners in the Ottawa region with litigation resulting from failed business relations.
 Jonathan also focuses his practice on disability rights, representing his clients in Long Term Disability (LTD) claims, Canadian Pension Plan Disability (CPP) and Work Place Safety and Insurance Board (WSIB) appeals.

 Throughout his life, Jonathan has committed himself to volunteering and giving back to the community, including: teaching swimming to multi-disabled children, raising money for both a women’s shelter and cancer research, volunteering as a tutor for illiterate adults and at a day care in a developing country.
 As such, it is his compassion and tenacity that he bestows upon all of his clients’ matters at often challenging moments in their lives.